vanadium/website/content/concepts/syncbase-overview.md

 # Data Model

-Syncbase holds blob data and two types of structured data.
+Syncbase holds blob data and structured data.
 The data is organized by the following hierarchy:

-- App: Each app has its own namespace to prevent conflicts.
-An app can contain multiple databases but will usually contain only one.
+- Database: An app can contain multiple databases but will usually contain only one.
+A database is bound to the app that created it.
-- Database: The system is designed for multiple types of database.
-The NoSQL database is currently implemented, and we are starting to design the SQL database.
-Both types support blobs and fine-grained synchronization.
-Queries and batches, which are similar to transactions, are limited to the scope of a single database.
+- Collection: A collection is an ordered set of key-value pairs (rows), where keys are strings and values are structured types.
-  - **NoSQL**: Tables in a NoSQL database map a key to a structured value.
-The value's type is vdl.Any, and reflection allows features like queries to access the fields within the struct (if it is a struct).
-The keys are always strings and kept separate from values (unlike MongoDB).
-The keys are ordered to support efficient scan of related entries.
-Queries are specified with a SQL style language, and functionality is currently limited to filtering the values returned by the ordered scan.
-Tables are heterogeneous to allow for related data to be denormalized.
-If the developer wishes for homogeneous tables, it is up to the developer to enforce that.
+  Collections are the unit of access control and can be grouped together for synchronization.
-  - **SQL**: (Not yet implemented, and may be folded into NoSQL by supporting optional schemas, secondary indexes, and richer queries.)
-A SQL table implements the SQL 92 standard as much as possible while still supporting blobs and synchronization.
-We recognize that there are certain apps that stretch the limits of the NoSQL data model.
+- Row: Each row contains a single value, and the values in the rows of a Collection are heterogeneous.
+Therefore, developers should denormalize their data, grouping related data by giving those rows a common key prefix.

 ## Blobs

-Both SQL and NoSQL databases have strong support for blobs.
+Syncbase has strong support for blobs.
 Blobs support a streaming upload/download API rather than the all-at-once operations of the structured data.
 Syncbase understands references to blobs in the structured data, making it possible to implement automatic caching and garbage collection